Dungeons & Dragons Basic Set: 1981 revision

 After the release of the AD&D game, the Basic Set saw a major revision in 1981 by editor Tom Moldvay.
-The game was not brought in line with AD&D but instead further away from that ruleset, and thus the basic D&D game became a separate and distinct product line from AD&D. The former was promoted as a continuation of the tone of original D&D, while AD&D was an advancement of the mechanics.
+The game was not brought in line with AD&D but instead further away from that ruleset, and thus the basic D&D game became a separate and distinct product line from AD&D. The former was promoted as continuing the tone of original D&D, while AD&D was an advancement of the mechanics.

-The revised version of the set included a larger, sixty-four page rule book with a red border and a color cover by Erol Otus, the module B2 The Keep on the Borderlands, six polyhedral dice, and a marking crayon.
-The book was predrilled for use in a three-ringed binder, and the complete set of polyhedral dice came in a heat-sealed bag with a small wax crayon to use in coloring the numbers on the dice.
+The revised version of the set included a larger, sixty-four page rule book with a red border and a color cover by Erol Otus, the adventure B2 The Keep on the Borderlands, a set of six polyhedral dice, as well as a marking crayon.
+The book came drilled with holes so that it could be used in a three-ringed binder, and the full set of off-white polyhedral dice came in a heat-sealed bag with a small wax crayon for coloring the numbers on the dice.
 The revised rulebook was visually distinct from the previous version: the Holmes booklet had a monochrome pale blue cover, while the Moldvay rulebook had a bright red cover.

-With the revision of the Basic Set, discrete rulesets for higher character levels were introduced as expansions for the basic game.
-The Moldvay Basic Set was immediately followed by the accompanying release of an Expert Set edited by Dave Cook with Steve Marsh that supported character levels four through fourteen, with the intent that players would continue with the Expert Set.
+With the revision of the Basic Set, distinct rulesets for higher character levels were introduced as expansions to the basic game.
+Immediately following the Moldvay version of the Basic Set was the accompanying release of an Expert Set which was edited by Dave Cook with Steve Marsh that supported character levels four through fourteen, with the intent that players would continue with the Expert Set.

 Peterson commented that "because Keep on the Borderlands would ship with the Moldvay Basic Set, at the height of the D&D boom in 1981, it became one of the most widely known modules in D&D history, selling 750,000 copies a year.
 It might never have served as the gateway to adventure for so many players if it hadn't been for a certain legal dispute and its consequences".